Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Corio had a lower income level than the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Corio was $43,075 and the average income stood at $48,388.
-This compares to figures for Rest of Vic., which were $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Corio's median income would be approximately $46,629 and the average income would be around $52,380 as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Corio all fell between the 5th and 10th percentiles nationally.
-Income distribution showed that 31.2% of Corio's population (4,948 individuals) had incomes within the $800 - $1,499 range, differing from patterns across the metropolitan region where the $1,500 - $2,999 range dominated with 30.3%.
-Housing affordability pressures were severe in Corio, with only 82.4% of income remaining, ranking at the 10th percentile.
+Corio suburb's income level is lower than average nationally based on latest ATO data aggregated by AreaSearch for financial year 2023.
+Corio's median income among taxpayers is $43,075 and the average income stands at $48,388.
+These figures compare to Regional Vic.'s median of $50,954 and average of $62,728.
+By September 2025, estimated incomes would be approximately $46,629 (median) and $52,380 (average), accounting for Wage Price Index growth of 8.25% since financial year 2023.
+According to the 2021 Census, household, family and personal incomes in Corio fall between the 5th and 10th percentiles nationally.
+Income distribution shows that 31.2% of Corio's population (4,948 individuals) earn within the $800 - $1,499 range, differing from metropolitan patterns where the $1,500 - $2,999 range dominates with 30.3%.
+Housing affordability pressures are severe in Corio, with only 82.4% of income remaining after expenses, ranking at the 10th percentile nationally.

 Frequently Asked Questions - Income